Code-Institute-Submissions/physics-code/README.md

 - #### Colour Scheme
 [Top](#contents)

-  - The site uses light colours to aid those with colour deficiencies which make up over 12% of the world's population
+  - The site uses light colours to aid those with colour vision deficiency which make up about 5% of the world's population (1 in 12 males and 1 in 200 females)
-  - The site's colour scheme does not use black text on red backgrounds or strong red over a dark colour
+  - The site's colour scheme avoids the use of black or dark text on red backgrounds or strong red over a dark colour
-  - The author has mild colour blindness and uses this to make the site accessible for all and checks with colour efficient users for appropriate gradients
+  - The author has mild colour blindness and uses this to make the site accessible for anyone, furthermore, checks are made with testers who have normal colour vision to make sure there is efficient use of colours and appropriate gradients and contrast
   - The navigation bar uses #d7e9f5 as a background colour - a light blue colour that compliments the dark text and highlights the bright red Physics Code icon
   - The heading boxes of each page are nested in a darker blue compliment to the navigation bar - #54a5d5
   - The background of each heading and subheading box is based on the near white colour #f8f8ff with some opacity to allow for a bold heading or writing to stand out